 If you’re coming from the north, such as Victoria or Vancouver BC, you’ll also need to take a boat.
-From Victoria BC, you can drive onto the Blackball Coho Ferry for an hour boat ride into Port Angeles.
+From Victoria BC, you can drive onto the Blackball Coho Ferry for an hour and a half boat ride into Port Angeles.
 From Vancouver BC you’ll need to cross the border into the US up near Blaine/Bellingham and then drive south towards Whidbey Island.
 Head through Anacortes and across Whidbey to the Port Townsend ferry.
 Boom!
 You’re on the Olympic Peninsula!

 Tip: for either the Coho (Victoria) or WSF boat (Whidbey Island) you can make reservations for your preferred sailing.
 We highly recommend reservations for either otherwise you’re at the mercy of every other traveler.

 When to do an Olympic Peninsula road trip